maswiebe/maswiebe.github.io/assets/cook_replication.md

 ![](https://michaelwiebe.com/assets/cook_replication/table6c.png){:width="80%"}

-The results are dramatically different: the negative effect of lynchings and riots disappears, as does the negative effect in 1921 (attributed to the Tulsa Race Riot).
+The results are dramatically different: the negative effect of lynchings and riots disappears, as does the negative effect in 1921.
-If the grant-year patent variable is incorrect and the application-year variable is correct, then the paper's main result is questionable.
+If the grant-year patent variable is incorrect and the application-year variable is correct, then the paper's main result is wrong.

 Panel data regressions
 ----------------------